 - Lower your interest rate and your payment.
 This is one of the top reasons that homeowners refinance their mortgage.
 If interest rates are lower than when you bought your house, refinancing the balance on your loan at a lower rate can reduce your monthly payment and the overall cost of the loan.

 - Pay off your home faster.
 You may want to take advantage of low rates to reduce the term of your loan.
 Shorter terms mean lower rates.
 Keep in mind that switching from a 30-year to a 15-year loan will raise your monthly payment, but if you can afford to go with the shorter term, you’ll save thousands of dollars over the life of the loan.
-You’ll also build equity in your home quicker.
+You’ll also build equity in your home quicker, and of course, you'll be mortgage-free 15 years earlier!

 - Convert your adjustable rate into a fixed rate.
 Adjustable rate mortgage (ARM) loans can help you ease into your payments, especially if you are a first-time buyer or if you need lower payments initially.
 If you plan on staying in your home for several years, however, you may want to consider refinancing to a long-term fixed rate loan.
 Doing so can help you rest easier at night, knowing that your rate and payment will not change for the life of the loan.